davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

 #### Instructions

 1. Start by downloading the provided code package, and starting a project in your preferred editor.
-You don't need to know anything about how these classes work (just which methods they support, which you can get from the documentation), and you should not modify them.
+You don't need to know anything about how these classes work (just what methods they support), and you should not modify them.

-2. The `Player` class has a `makeMove` method that gets advice from the user.
+2. The `Player` class has a `makeMove()` method that gets advice from the user.
 It displays the current game board, then asks the user to enter the column and row for the position on the board that they'd like to fill.
 That's no fun.
 Define a `NextOpenPlayer` class that makes moves without getting help from the outside world.
-Your class should extend Player and override the `makeMove` method with a new version that selects the first open space it comes across, starting in the upper-left corner and working left to right.
+Your class should extend Player and *override* the `makeMove()` method with a new version that selects the first open space it comes across, starting in the upper-left corner and working left to right.
 If no open spaces are found on the board, return without making a move.
 The interactions below show a `NextOpenPlayer` object in action.

     ```java
     Board b = new Board();